Full-time: 3 Years

 You will develop a broad range of skills and be able to follow your particular interests and specialise in related areas.
 In your first year you will start with class work and focussed practical sessions in order to develop the fundamental skills and knowledge of technical theatre.
 You will work as assistants and operators on some of the produced shows as well as spending time observing and working with the professional team at Derby Theatre.
 In your second year you will develop more advanced skills and start to create and manage your own productions alongside students on other theatre courses.
 In your third year you will head up a department or engage in design roles for public performances as well as exploring your unique interests through your research project.

 As well as the specialist facilities of Derby Theatre (which include a scenic workshop and dedicated student Production and Design suite) you will have access to a wide range of facilities at the Markeaton Street site including wood and metal workshops, computer labs with specialist design software, LASER cutters, 3D-Printers, audio labs, video equipment and much more.

-'I chose to study a degree at Derby thanks to their outstanding facilities they have on offer.
-Due to the fact they have their own theatre, I’ve had the opportunity to gain real life learning by working in a professional theatre for the course of my 3 years.
-This has given me networking opportunities I’ll be able to take with me outside of the University and experiences working on big Main House productions that look great on my CV.' - Aaron Mace, BA (Hons) Technical Theatre
+"I chose to study a degree at Derby thanks to the outstanding facilities they have on offer.
+Due to the fact they have their own theatre, I’ve had the opportunity to gain real life learning by working in a professional theatre for the 3 years of my course.
+This has given me networking opportunities I’ll be able to take with me outside of the University and experiences working on big, main house productions that look great on my CV."

 Watch the video to see what you could get involved with at Derby Theatre...